open-component-model/ocm-spec/doc/appendix/A/README.md

   transport by just using a dedicated component repository.

-Therefore, *Component Repositories* MUST provide the possibility to store technical artefacts together with the component descriptors in the component repository itself as so-called *local blobs*.
+Therefore, *Component Repositories* MUST provide the possibility to store technical artifacts together with the component descriptors in the component repository itself as so-called *local blobs*.
 Therefore, a dedicated general access type [`localBlob`](../B/localBlob.md)is used that MUST be implemented by all repository implementations.
-This also allows to pack all component versions with their technical artefacts in a *Component Repository* as a completely self-contained package, a typical requirement if you need to deliver your product into a fenced landscape.
+This also allows to pack all component versions with their technical artifacts in a *Component Repository* as a completely self-contained package, a typical requirement if you need to deliver your product into a fenced landscape.